aryanvar/Cricketers-Info/README.md

 His Harris shield performance was followed by several others of note, including centuries on debut in both Ranji Trophy (2016-17) and Duleep Trophy (2017) - a feat only previously achieved only by the Great Sachin Tendulkar, thereby drawing comparisons of great magnitude with the little master and being hailed as one of the future batting mainstays of Indian cricket.
 After skyrocketing through grade- and age-level cricket, he was declared the captain of the Indian U-19 side for the 2018 Junior World Cup in New Zealand.
 With a capable leader in Shaw, a stellar bowling line-up, and under the keen eye of Rahul Dravid, India coasted to the title, as Shaw contributed handsomely with the bat, scoring 261 runs at an average of 65 with 2 fifties to his name.

 Prithvi Shaw for long has been touted as the next big thing in Indian cricket and judging by that Delhi bought him at an excellent price of 1.2 Crores.
 Initially, he wasn't getting an opportunity to be a part of the playing eleven but the poor form of Gautam Gambhir opened the door for Shaw.
 He made most of his opportunities and got Delhi off to brisk starts on most occasions.
 He started off well with a 10-ball 22 and a flurry of aggressive innings over the course of the season and ended up cementing his spot in the side, running riot in the powerplay, before Rishabh Pant could cut loose at the death.
 Shaw will look to replicate those performances when he will churn out for Delhi this year.

+## Smriti Mandhana
+Smriti Shriniwas Mandhana is a prominent left-hand batswoman who plays for the Indian Cricket team.
+She was born on July 18, 1996, in Mumbai.
+She is the Vice-Captain of the Indian Women's cricket team and also captained the side leading to many promising victories.
+In April 2013, she made her first International appearance in a
+T20I match against Bangladesh.
+Five days later, she made her ODI debut.
+She scored her first century in just her second ODI game, scoring 102 against Australia in
+Hobart.
+In the Women's T20 challenge she led her team Trailblazers to a magnificent victory in the final against SuperNovas to lift the trophy.The left-hander joined the Brisbane Heat in the 2016–17 season, making her WBBL debut.
+Later, the Hobart Hurricanes signed Mandhana for the 2018–19 campaign.

+Mandhana was awarded the best female cricketer of the year as well as the ODI player of the year in December 2018.
+She was aslo awarded the honorable 'Arjuna Award in the same year.

+## Washington Sundar
+Washington Sundar was born on October 5, 1999, in Chennai, Tamil Nadu.
+He is an all-rounder who represents the Indian cricket team on the international stage.
+He is a left-handed batter who bowls off-spin with his right arm.
+On December 13th, 2017, he made his ODI debut against Srilanka.
+Then, on December 24, 2017, he played in his first T20I for India against Sri Lanka.
+Young Sundar started as a batsman before becoming an offspinner.
+He made his first-ever century in first-class cricket in
+October 2017 while playing for Tamil Nadu against Tripura in the 2017–18 Ranji Trophy.
+He represented India in the 2016 edition of the U-19 World Cup.

+On April 22, 2017, he played his first Twenty20 match for Rising Pune Supergiants in the Indian Premier League.
+He was signed by the Royal Challengers Bangalore in the 2018 IPL auction.
+He then was purchased by Sunrisers Hyderabad for 8.75 crores during the 2022 IPL Auction.

+## Sarfaraz Khan
+Sarfaraz Naushad Khan was born on 27 October 1997 in Mumbai, Maharashtra.
+He is a  Right-handed batter and occasionally bowls leg break.
+The Mumbai Cricket
+Association initially suspended Sarfaraz for misrepresenting his age before accepting the results of a more thorough examination.
+Soon after, he was dismissed on grounds of discipline from the MCA's indoor academy program.
+The young lad needed some time to put everything behind him, but once he did, he was given a place in the
+Mumbai Under-19 team.
+He ultimately joined the Indian Under-19 team as a result of his performances there.

+He plays for Mumbai in the Ranji Trophy, Delhi Capitals in the Indian Premier League, and also represented the Indian Cricket Team in U-19 version of 2014 and 2016.
+Sarfaraz first got noticed when he scored a magnificent 439 in his maiden Haris Shield game in 2009 when he was just 12.
+In the Under-19 World Cup, he scored 211 runs at an average of 70.33 and a strike rate of 105.
+He is well known for his outstanding performances in Domestic Cricket for the Mumbai side.
+He averages 81.33 with 10 centuries and 8 half-centuries in First Class Cricket.
+He also slammed a magnificent 301 not out in Ranji Trophy against Uttar Pradesh.

+## Abhishek Sharma
+Abhishek Sharma was born on 04 September 2000, in Amritsar, Punjab.
+He is a hard-hitting left-hand batsman, who bowls fast and left-arm spin.
+He started playing cricket with the support of his father at the early age of three.
+He began playing cricket under the instruction of his father at the Gandhi Sports Complex club.
+He led the Indian team to victory in the U-19 Asia Cup in 2016 and also was the second-highest wicket-taker in that tournament.
+He then represented India in the 2018 version of the U-19 World Cup under Prithvi Shaw, when India lifted the U-19 trophy.
+He was purchased by Delhi Daredevils in the 2018 IPL Auction and smashed a magnificent knock of 46 not out in 19 balls in the debut match against Delhi Daredevils.
+He then was picked by the Sunrisers Hyderabad in the 2019 version.

+## Jemimah Ivan Rodrigues
+Jemimah Ivan Rodrigues was born on 05 September 2000 in Mumbai, Maharashtra.
+She is a Right-hand Middle-order batter.
+She is an allrounder in the Mumbai women's cricket team and was in the Under-17 Maharashtra hockey team.
+She started playing cricket when she was four.
+Her father was a junior coach in her coach, he started training her since the beginning.
+She loved playing both Cricket and Hockey.
+She represented Mumbai in the under-17 and under-19 hockey tournaments.
+She was selected for the Indian team to play South Africa in a three-match ODI series in February 2018.
+On February 13, 2018, she played her first Women's Twenty20
+International cricket match for India against South Africa.
+On March 12, 2018, she played in her first Women's One Day International match for India against Australia.

+She also participated in some major leagues like the Big Bash(representing Melbourne Renegades), The Hundred(representing Northern Super Chargers) and played for the SuperNovas in the Women's T20 Challenge.
+She was awarded the Jagmohan Dalmiya Award presented by cricketer MS Dhoni for Best Domestic Junior
+Women's Cricketer by the Board of Control for Cricket in India in 2018.

+## Umran Malik
+Umran Malik was born on 22 November 1999, in Jammu, Jammu & Kashmir.
+He started as one of the net bowlers by the Sunrisers in the 2021 version of Indian Premium
+League.
+In the 49th game of the 2021 IPL, against Kolkata Knight Riders, he made his IPL debut.
+When he bowled five consecutive balls at more than 150 kmph during the Sunrisers Hyderabad vs. Royal Challengers Bangalore game, he attracted notice.
+Malik's first five-wicket haul in Twenty20 cricket came on April 27, 2022, against the Gujarat Titans in an IPL game.
+He also won the emerging player of the season in IPL 2022.

+He was selected as a net bowler for India's team for the ICC Men's T20 World Cup in 2021 as a result of his fast bowling.
+On November 23, 2021, he played in his first first-class match for India A against South Africa A.Malik was included in the Twenty20 International (T20I) team for India's series against South Africa in
+May 2022.
+He was included in India's T20I squad for their two-match series against Ireland the following month.
+On June 26, 2022, he played his first T20
+International for India against Ireland.